 The average social media user spends 2 hours and 33 minutes per day on social channels.
 Now that COVID-19 has appeared on the scene, that figure has increased dramatically.
 In fact, one survey of 25,000 consumers across 30 markets found increased engagement levels of 61% over normal usage.
 The point is, social media is an exceptional forum for engaging your target customer on his or her terms.
 Continue to invest in attention-grabbing photos, high quality videos and well-written copy to share via your social media accounts.

 More and more consumers depend on online reviews to make their purchase decisions.
 If you've let your online reputation slide a little bit in this regard, now's the time to rectify matters.
 Focus on damage control around negative reviews and boost your brand's credibility by aiming for an influx of new (positive) reviews.

 Over and over again, we've seen communities rally around the businesses that mean the most to them during this pandemic.
 For many companies, this type of "word of mouth marketing" has helped them to endure the losses brought on by COVID-19.
 In addition, businesses that actively reward customers for their referrals see huge benefits from doing so.
 With that in mind, consider developing a discount program or some other reward for customers that refer your business to others.

 Even though we are facing challenging economic times, these recommendations can help your company to weather the storm, and even enjoy growth over the next several years.
-For more information on the importance of inbound marketing, and how to effectively implement it, check out our guide, Inbound Marketing 101.
 Ready to get started with a marketing consultation?
 Schedule a meeting with our founder.